 UK-based International Bureau of Aviation (IBA) is offering an aircraft valuation tool called Jet Values 2.
 This Web-based product (www.jetvalues2.com) provides 24/7 information to customers needing current and forecast aircraft values.

 NBAA and the General Aviation Manufacturers Association last month at the NBAA Convention launched the Business Aviation E-Valuation Toolkit, an online resource to help calculate and explain the value of business aircraft in relation to a company’s business objectives.

 Deterioration in the business jet market is continuing to slow, according to UBS Investment Research’s latest monthly business jet report.
 The September market index came in at 43, some 16 percent higher than in July and the sixth straight move higher but still short of the 50 mark that indicates market growth.

 Global Aerospace has announced its online insurance certificate processing site, www.eCert.global-aero.com.
 By early 2010, brokers and customers of the Short Hills, N.J.-based company (Booth No. 1845) will be able to issue and print insurance certificates anywhere in the world.

 Deterioration in the business jet market is continuing to slow, according to UBS Investment Research’s latest monthly business jet report, which was released on Friday.
 The September market Index came in at 43, 16 percent higher than in July and the sixth straight move higher.

 Market conditions for pre-owned rotorcraft are “below normal levels and falling,” according to a monthly rotorcraft survey from UBS Investment Research in early September.

-The firm’s latest rotorcraft composite index, which measures overall business conditions, came in at 40, some 5 percent higher than UBS’s previous survey but still 10 points below conditions that would show expansion.
+The firm’s latest rotorcraft composite index, which measures overall business conditions, came in at 40, about 5 percent higher than the previous UBS survey.
+But it remained 10 points below conditions indicative of growth.